wanZ772/Cylinder/README.md

 # Cylinder
 ## <sub>This program has 2 parts.
-This program will analys data given in list for the cylinders such as height, radius, index and turn to information</sub>
+This program will analyst data given in list for the cylinders such as height, radius, index and turn to information</sub>

 ***Coded by WanZ***